How To Secure Laravel API Authentication with Sanctum - Security Guide

 • Header: Authorization: Bearer <access token> Postman Logout Laravel Sanctum - NganggurDev

-Solution: Check if the Authorization header is formatted correctly: Bearer {token}.
+• 401 Unauthorized Error Solution: Make sure your Authorization header is formatted correctly: Bearer {token}.

-Solution: Configure the expiration time in config/sanctum.php and implement custom expiration for specific tokens if needed.
+• Token Expiration Not Working as Expected Solution: Configure the expiration time in config/sanctum.php and implement custom expiration logic for specific tokens if needed.

-Laravel Sanctum provides a solution for securing sensitive data in modern web applications.
-By following this guide, we have learned the basics of implementing secure API authentication in Laravel 12.
+Laravel Sanctum provides an elegant solution for securing sensitive data in modern web applications.
+By following this guide, you've learned the fundamentals of implementing secure API authentication in Laravel 12.

 Tags :